dLeigh01/learning-journal/markdown.md

 You an also replace asterisks with underlines on italicized and bolded statements, or combine the two

+Use
+* asterisks
+- hyphens
++ or the plus sign

-Use asterisks as well to create unordered lists, or numbers to create ordered lists
+ to create unordered lists, or
+ 1. numbers
+ 2. to create
+ 3. ordered
+ 4. lists
+ 1. The numbers don't have to be in order, it will automatically change to the next number in the sequence, regardless of what you put.

-To link an image, you use the same syntax as a regular hyperlink, but with an exclamation mark preceding them.
+To link an image, you use the same syntax as a regular hyperlink, but with an exclamation mark preceding it.

->Use the little side-facing carrots
->at the start of each line
->to create block quotes
+>Use the little side-facing carrots at the start of each line to create block quotes

 Use the outward-facing carrots surrounded by back-ticks to insert inline code